01. Asbestos Use in Cigarette Filters

 Dangers of Asbestos in Cigarette Filters

-Asbestos exposure can lead to serious diseases, such as mesothelioma and lung cancer.
-This can occur when individuals inhale the fibers.
 Smokers of Kent Micronite cigarettes risked inhaling asbestos fibers each time they smoked.

-Though any level of asbestos exposure can be dangerous, consistent and high levels of exposure can be much worse.
+Although any level of asbestos exposure can be dangerous, consistent and high levels of exposure can be much worse.

 In 1995, researchers tested how much asbestos could be released by Kent Micronite cigarettes.
-The scientists obtained intact and unopened packs of the cigarettes manufactured from 1952 to 1956.
+The scientists obtained intact, unopened packs of the cigarettes and measured the total level of asbestos per filter.

 - One filter contained approximately 10 mg of crocidolite asbestos.